githubnext/gpt4-with-calc/docs/eval.md

 ### Mathematical word puzzles

-This is a problem set of 2300 childrens maths puzzles, up to grade 6 US curriculum.
+We used [a problem set of 2300 childrens maths puzzles, up to grade 6 US curriculum](/test/dataset/ASDiv.xml).
 The puzzles are primarily word problem solving, not calculation.

 > NOTE: essentially every problem in this data set can be made to fail with raw GPT-4 simply by making the numbers involved sufficeintly large or adding decimal places.
 The existing GPT-4 pass rates for this problem set are somewhat deceptive as they assume child-like numbers are involved in real-world problems.